Washington, DC 20015, United States USAPosition Summary:

 - Provides/backstops field projects on technical, financial, and administrative tasks, as assigned;

-- Supports key field personnel; may coordinate mobilizations and demobilizations of expatriates and TCNs;
+- Supports key field personnel; may coordinate mobilizations and demobilizations;

 - Develops and monitors consultant agreements, assures coordination of travel and logistics, and oversees the facilitation of payment requests; may handle grants management activities, as needed;

-- Bachelor’s Degree in a relevant field and eight years of relevant experience, or a master’s degree and six years of relevant experience;
+- Bachelor’s Degree in a relevant field and eight years or up to ten years of relevant experience, or a Master’s degree and six years or up to eight years of relevant experience;

-- Short-term technical assignments totaling at least four months of field time;
+- Four short term technical assignments totaling four to six months of field time;

-- Experience supervising or facilitating the work of junior staff members;
+- Experience supervising the work of junior staff members;

 - Considerable skill and experience in U.S. government donor regulations;